zauberhaus/rest2dhcp/README.md

 ./build.sh
 ```

-## Docker build without Go
+## Docker build

 Requirements:
 * Docker

 ```
-./scripts/build-docker.sh
+sudo ./scripts/build-docker.sh
 ```

-The script creates a folder build with the executable
+The script creates a folder ./build with the executable